 HERTZ GLOBAL HOLDINGS, INC.

-RECONCILIATION OF1 GAAP TO NON-GAAP MEASURE – ADJUSTED OPERATING CASH FLOW
+RECONCILIATION OF GAAP TO NON-GAAP MEASURE – ADJUSTED OPERATING CASH FLOW

 AND ADJUSTED FREE CASH FLOW